alexch/codelikethis/public/lessons/learn_to_code/variables.md

 # The Warehouse Metaphor

+Think of memory as a giant warehouse.

 ![Warehouse from Raiders of the Lost Ark](../images/warehouse.jpg)

-Think of memory as a giant warehouse.
+Like this warehouse from the movie Raiders of the Lost Ark, computer memory is vast and filled with boxes of various sizes.

 # The Warehouse Metaphor Explained